 Visit The Humbled Homemaker for directions (and yummy photos!).

 Leftover Oatmeal Cookies

 1 1/2 c. cooked oatmeal

 Spread leftover oatmeal into a square or rectangular container and freeze until firm enough to cut.

 Cut into slices about 1/4 inch thick.
 Lightly coat with flour, or crushed graham cracker crumbs.
-Heat about 2 tsp. oil in pan (or spray with non-stick oil) on med-low heat.
+Heat about 2 tsp. coconut oil in pan on med-low heat.
 Place slices in the heated pan, and lightly brown on each side, allowing it to warm all the way through.